spiffe/spiffe/standards/WIT-SVID.md

 - Claims
   - `sub` is defined within the WIT specifications, but, in WIT-SVID is constrained to be the SPIFFE ID.

-## Appendix B. Comparing the JWT-SVID and WIT-SVID
+## Appendix C. Comparing the JWT-SVID and WIT-SVID

 TODO: Is this topic appropriate for this document?
 Does it better belong in SPIFFE-ID.md? or not within the specification at all?
 I feel this should be covered somewhere since the WIT and JWT are "visually" "similar" and likely to be confused.